-Model Iskra Lawrence Talks Body Positivity & Her New Cupshe Collab
+Model Iskra Lawrence On Her Cupshe Collab's Unretouched Photos & Fave Pieces

 If you somehow don't already know English swimsuit model Iskra Lawrence (back in college, I learned about her from her unretouched Aerie campaign), you likely know her TikTok-viral body-care line Saltair.
 She's made a name for herself in the industry and has become a vocal body positivity advocate.
 And Lawrence's latest inclusive-friendly project is her Cupshe swimwear collaboration.

-Refinery29 got to speak to the model ahead of her collab launch on February 16 and got the scoop on why a Cupshe X Iskra collection just made sense and talked Lawrence's words of wisdom on body positivity and favorite Cupshe pieces.
+Refinery29 got to speak to the model ahead of her collab launch on February 16 and got the scoop on why a Cupshe X Iskra collection just made sense and talked Lawrence's words of wisdom on body positivity and her favorite Cupshe pieces.
 Read on to learn more about the affordable swimwear collection (each piece comes in under $46) and to shop it while supplies last.

 If you somehow don't already know English swimsuit model Iskra Lawrence (back in college, I learned about her from her unretouched Aerie campaign), you likely know her TikTok-viral body-care line Saltair.
 She's made a name for herself in the industry and has become a vocal body positivity advocate.
 And Lawrence's latest inclusive-friendly project is her Cupshe swimwear collaboration.

-Refinery29 got to speak to the model ahead of her collab launch on February 16 and got the scoop on why a Cupshe X Iskra collection just made sense and talked Lawrence's words of wisdom on body positivity and favorite Cupshe pieces.
+Refinery29 got to speak to the model ahead of her collab launch on February 16 and got the scoop on why a Cupshe X Iskra collection just made sense and talked Lawrence's words of wisdom on body positivity and her favorite Cupshe pieces.
 Read on to learn more about the affordable swimwear collection (each piece comes in under $46) and to shop it while supplies last.

 AdvertisementADVERTISEMENT